betheden/hebrew-grammar/content/state_determined.rst

   "These were **the events** concerning the heavens and the earth, when
      they were created"

-In the above example, "Egypt" is an intrinsically definite word and "land" is therefore also definite.
+In the example below, "Egypt" is an intrinsically definite word and "land" is therefore also definite.

 .. csv-table:: Example: DEU 10:19